How to generate ideas for CRO tests and how often should you run them?

 You may have a great site, generating lots of sales, but that should be viewed as a temporary state of affairs – there are always ways to improve, and a need to keep up with the competition.

-Testing should be part of this continuous optimization process, whether it’s user or A/B testing, or preferably both.
+Testing should be part of this continuous optimization process, whether it’s user testing or A/B testing, or preferably both.

 So, there’s a need for continuity but there is still a question of how many tests you need to generate reliable insights that you can rely on, while our contributors add the important caveat that quality should be prioritized.